 Accessibility and accommodation costs should be included as a budget item for all meetings, conferences, and events on campus.
 The accommodation funding source(s) should be determined during the planning stages of the event.
-If you are unsure how to estimate the cost of specific accommodations (American Sign Language Interpreters, Real Time Captioning, Assistive Listening Devices, copies of PowerPoint presentations, large print or braille), AccessibleNU can help you estimate the cost and proactively identify resources.

-On-site Registration/ Day of Event
+On-Site Registration/ Day of Event